-In addition to a more specific location of the stop, knowing the time of day and day of the week is also important for benchmarking purposes.
+In addition to a more specific location of the stop, the time of the stop is also important for benchmarking purposes.
 The characteristics of drivers in a city fluctuate both by time of day and day of week.
 Cities that pull drivers in will likely have different characteristics during the daytime hours than during nighttime hours.
-In short, the driving population in a geographic area may be more or less "minority" depending on the time of day and day of week.
+In short, the driving population in a geographic area may be more or less "minority" depending on the time of day.

 In order to compare the data collected with appropriate benchmarks, Utah needs additional stop data collected.
-This would include a more specific location where the stop occurs, as well as temporal data elements describing when the stop occurred.
+This would include a more specific location where the stop occurred, as well as the time of day in which the stop occurred.